richardschneider/sepia/src/Sepia/OpenIdConnect/Readme.md

 Some types to simplify using [Open ID Connect](http://openid.net/) in a resource server.
+Thanks to [IdentityModel extensions to .Net](https://github.com/MSOpenTech/azure-activedirectory-identitymodel-extensions-for-dotnet) this was really simple.

 Use the [`Authentication Server`](AuthenticationServer.cs) to define an authentication server, aka Open ID Provider or Token Issuer, that is trusted.
 Only the base address of the server is needed.
 The end-point `.well-known/openid-configuration`